TRAVEL || EUROPE > THE NETHERLANDS > UTRECHT

 PROVINCE AND CITY

-The provincial capital of Utrecht is the centuries-old university town with the same name.
+The provincial capital of Utrecht is a centuries-old university town with the same name.
 In its center stands the 14th-century Dom Church Tower that can be seen throughout the city.

-The Rietveld Schröder House, De Stijl modern art movement icon from 1924, is an UNESCO World Heritage site in the city.
-Born in Utrecht in 1888, Gerrit Rietveld was one of the De Stijl movement principal members was furniture designer and architect, who designed the iconic Red and Blue chair that is found in the Centraal Museum.
+The Rietveld Schröder House, De Stijl (pronounced “da style”) modern art movement icon from 1924, is a UNESCO World Heritage site in the city.
+Born in Utrecht in 1888, Gerrit Rietveld was one of the De Stijl movement’s principal members was furniture designer and architect, who designed the iconic Red and Blue chair that is found in the Centraal Museum.